ISI-apex/sd-flex-char-scripts/README.md

 Running a (usually) threaded application is the most basic task.
 Threaded applications are executed using `numactl` to control CPU and memory policies.
 The script `run-app-numactl.sh` is not topology-aware, so the user is responsible for specifying an appropriate CPU set.
-For example, to run `ep.D.x` (from the NAS benchmarks) with 8 threads on logical (not necessarily physical) CPUs 0 through 7:
+For example, to run `ep.D.x` (from the NAS benchmarks) with local memory allocations and 8 threads on logical (not necessarily physical) CPUs 0 through 7:

-    ./run-app-numactl.sh -a apps/npb-omp-ep.D.x.sh -t 8 -C 0-7
+    ./run-app-numactl.sh -a apps/npb-omp-ep.D.x.sh -t 8 -- -l -C 0-7

 The app script `apps/npb-omp-ep.D.x.sh` defines how to run `ep.D.x` including configuring the threading, which in this case sets `OMP_NUM_THREADS` since the application uses OpenMP as its scaling model.